KiarashAstanboos/Airflow-DinD/README.md

-This version is more structured, breaking the content into clear steps with improved readability.
-Let me know if you'd like to add or change anything else!
 # Triggering DAGs with Airflow API

 To trigger a DAG using your username and password, use the following `curl` command.
 Ensure that the DAG is turned **ON**; otherwise, the trigger will be queued.